JohnathonNow/WebPortfolio-Hugo/content/blorg/gambling/index.md

 that would mean the prime is equal to 39x + 36, which is the same as 3(13x + 12), meaning it would be divisible by 3 and therefore not prime.
 So how can we do a Roulette wheel with this silly idea?

+Well, to give Y different possibilites, we just need to find a prime X that equals kY+1 for some integer k >= 1.
+Then, after we find our dice roll modulo X, we divide it by k (rounding down) to put it back into Y buckets.
+Easy!

+So, to have 38 different possible rolls, we need a prime that equals 38k+1.
+It turns out k=5 gives us 191, which is prime.
+Yay!
+So to generate a Roulette spin, we generate two random primes and multiply them together.
+The larger of the two primes, we'll call it X, we take and figure out X mod 191.
+There will be 190 possible results here, all roughly equally likely.
+We take X mod 191, and we divide it by 5, flooring that result.
+That will now give us one of 38 different results, all roughly equally likely.
+We can share our semiprime, and then ask our player what they are betting on.
+Once they answer, we can reveal the factorization of our semiprime, which the player can use to verify our honesty.

+# Why All This?

+A method like the one I described has the benefit that the house really cannot play dishonestly.
+I mean, they _could_ cheat by picking the results, but by asking the player for input, such as "what will this land on?", it's actually in the house's best interest to _actually_ choose random numbers, as otherwise the house's strategy could be exploitable.